 - a.
 Faculty Member Coverage.
-For faculty member health coverage, the Employer contributes an amount equal to one hundred percent (100%) of the faculty member premium of the Minnesota Advantage Health Plan (Advantage). - b.
+For plan year beginning on January 1, 2014, for faculty member health coverage, the Employer contributes an amount equal to one hundred percent (100%) of the faculty member premium of the Minnesota Advantage Health Plan (Advantage).
+Beginning on January 1, 2015, for faculty member health coverage, the Employer contributes an amount equal to ninety-five percent (95%) of the employee-only premium of the Minnesota Advantage Health Plan (Advantage). - b.
 Dependent Coverage.
-For dependent health coverage for the 2012 and 2013 plan years, the Employer contributes an amount equal to eighty five percent (85%) of the dependent premium of Advantage.
+For dependent health coverage for the 2014 and 2015 plan years, the Employer contributes an amount equal to eighty five percent (85%) of the dependent premium of Advantage.